ahrendsen/piezoProcessing/summaries/longDrift.md

 My goal was to determine the length of time that a researcher needs to wait before collecting data so that the laser has "settled down."

 # Methods
-I turned the laser on, and after a short time began recorded an image every 20 seconds.
+I turned the laser on, and after a short time began recording an image every 20 seconds.
 I let this go until the camera ran out of battery.

 The images were analyzed using the python image analysis program which Niko and I have been collaborating on.
 This takes a portion of the image roughly centered in the laser spot and averages the pixel values in each column.
-This is reffered to as the profile data.
+This is referred to as the profile data.
 The algorithm finds the maximum value in the profile, then  searches for a minimum value within 400 pixels to the left and the right of this maximum.
 An image representation of this process is shown below.